bakpaul/grit/README.md

 ## How to use :
 ### Prerequisites
 The script requires a coherent folder naming.
-Each repository needs to be inside a parent folder named after the owner of the repository in the remote server.
+Each repository needs to be inside a parent folder named after the owner of the repository on github.
 For instance, the [sofa](https://www.github.com/sofa-framework/sofa) repository needs to be inside a folder named `sofa-framework` : `/[...]/sofa-framework/sofa`.

 ### Commands